 And so, this God of yours, enamoured with man, and who today wanted to die for him, what more would he presume?

-If to pay me due homage he makes his way down to these depths, let him come.
-But if he claims...
+If to pay me due homage he makes his way down to these depths,

 Be silent, for now you will see him, arrogant monster!
 You will see how disappointed death, flies away from him; you will see how confounded guilt, stares terrified at him; you will see how pain hides in terror; you will see how you yourself will tremble, kneeling at his great name.